qixu11/hub/content/docs/research/hipergator/hipergator_gettingstarted.md

 ## Register for an account

  Follow the instructions on the [HiPerGator Account Request](https://www.rc.ufl.edu/access/account-request/) page.
 Every new user of HiPerGator requires a faculty sponsor to register.
-The faculty sponsor for our group is Dr. Yonghui Wu [📧](mailto:yonghui.wu@ufl.edu).
-Before registering, please send an email to the lab administrator to inform Dr. Wu of your request.
+The faculty sponsor for our group is Dr. Mei Liu [📧](mailto:mei.liu@ufl.edu).
+Before registering, please send an email to the lab administrator to inform Dr. Liu of your request.

 ## Login to HiPerGator
    - **Command Line Access**: